Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 Run the Plug-in Registration tool.

-If you check Always display list of available orgs, you are presented with a list of organizations that you belong to after you click or tap Login.
+If you check Always display list of available orgs, you are presented with a list of organizations that you belong to after you choose Login.
 This enables you to choose the organization that you want to register the service endpoint with.
 Otherwise, your default organization is used.

-Enter the indicated information about the server and login account, and then click or tap Login.
+Enter the indicated information about the server and login account, and then choose Login.

 Create a service endpoint configuration